-If you live in London and need to rehome or recycle an old sofa - this is the perfect guide for you!
+Need a sofa disposal in London region - this is the perfect guide for you!

 It covers all of the sofa reuse or disposal options currently available within the M25 area (dear reader, if you know of any others please email us), so you can decide which one works best for you:

 - Reuse your sofa - much better than disposal

 - Retailer take-back - removal by the retailer selling my new sofa

 - Civic amenity sites - taking it to the local tip